iborovskiy/udacity-data-modeling-postgres/README.md

 In this project, the following data modeling tasks were completed:
 1. Defining database schema design (star schema)
 2. Defining dimension and fact tables for selected database design
-3. Building ETL pipeline that transfers data from original data files into Postgres DB tables.
+3. Building ETL pipeline that transfers data from original data files into Postgres DB tables

 ### Details of database schema design and ETL pipeline